-- 7. General Location: A description of the general location of the wetland.
+9. General Location: A description of the general location of the wetland.
 This should include the name of the large administrative region(s) (i.e., state, province, territory, canton, etc.) within which the site lies (e.g., Alberta, Canada; Punjab, Pakistan; Andalucía, Spain) and the site's distance (as either a straight line distance or distance by road) and compass bearing from the nearest "provincial", "district" or other significant administrative centre, town, or city.
-The human population of the listed centre and its administrative regions (if possible, including at least two levels of administration/ jurisdiction) should also be stated. - 8.
-Elevation: The average and/or minimum and maximum elevation of the wetland in metres above mean sea level.
-Clearly label each elevation provided, with e.g. "average", "maximum" or "minimum"). - 9.
+The human population of the listed centre and its administrative regions (if possible, including at least two levels of administration/jurisdiction) should also be stated.

+- 10. Elevation: The average and/or minimum and maximum elevation of the wetland in metres above mean sea level, in metres.
+Clearly label each elevation provided, with e.g. "average", "maximum" or "minimum"). - 11.
 Area: The total area of the designated site, in hectares.
-If the areas of discrete site units are known, please also list each of these together with the names (or labels) used to identify and differentiate these units (see also section 5.
-Map). - 10.
-Overview: A brief paragraph about the wetland, providing a 'word picture' of the type of wetland and its importance, its main physical and ecological character features, its most important values and functions, and any particularly interesting features.
-Note also the most significant wetland types, especially if they are the most dominant as identified in 17 b). - 11.
-Ramsar Criteria: Circle or underline the code for each Ramsar Criterion for identifying wetlands of international importance that is being applied to the designation of the site.
-Refer to Annex II of these guidelines for the Criteria and the detailed guidance provided for their application established by Resolution VII.11.
+If the areas of discrete site units are known, please also list each of these together with the names (or labels) used to identify and differentiate these units (see also section 7, Map). - 12.
+General overview of the site: A brief paragraph about the wetland, providing a 'word picture' of the type of wetland and its importance, its main physical and ecological character features, its most important values and functions, and any particularly interesting features.
+Note also the most significant wetland types, especially if they are the most dominant as identified in 19 b). - 13.
+Ramsar Criteria: Tick the box under the code for each Ramsar Criterion for identifying wetlands of international importance that is being applied to the designation of the site.
+Refer to Annex II of these guidelines for the Criteria and the detailed guidance provided for their application established by Resolution VII.11 (as updated and amended by Resolution IX.1 Annex B), Strategic Framework and Guidelines for the future development of the List of Wetlands of International Importance.

 Note that many sites qualify for designation under more than one Criterion: be thorough and precise in selecting all of the Criteria that apply.
-The specific reasons justifying the application of each Criterion selected should be provided in section 12.
-Justification of Criteria selected under section 11.
+The specific reasons justifying the application of each Criterion selected should be provided in section 14 on justification of Criteria selected under this section.

-12. Justification for the application of each Criterion listed in 11. above: For each Criterion selected under section 11.
-Ramsar criteria above, a specific individual explanation of how that Criterion applies to the site.
+14. Justification for the application of each Criterion listed in 13 above: For each Criterion selected under the section above listing the Ramsar Criteria applied, a specific individual explanation of how that Criterion applies to the site.
 This section of the RIS is central to the concept of "international importance".
 The Criteria codes alone do not convey information on the specific way in which each Criterion applies to a particular site - therefore it is essential to provide sufficient precise description to explain and support each of the Ramsar Criteria codes selected.
 This text must not just restate the Criterion, but should provide the necessary details to describe the way in which a particular Criterion applies specifically at the site being designated.
-Refer to Annex II for the detailed guidance for the application of the Criteria (adopted by Resolution VII.11)
+Refer to Annex II for the detailed guidance for the application of the Criteria (adopted by Resolution VII.11 and as amended by Resolution IX.1 Annex B).